chrisvanmeer/at-hashi-demo/README.md

 - We can then play around with job properties / kill clients / down- and upgrade Nomad and see what happens.

 Estimated runtime to setup: 15 - 30 minutes.
+You will be needing about 8Gb of RAM to run this without annoying lagg.
+Diskspace wise I would say about 5Gb of diskspace should cover it.

+This was built and tested on both macOS 12.1 and Ubuntu 20.04 LTS Desktop.

 ## Step 1 - Install required software
 Make sure you have the following installed on your workstation: